mihaicatalin13/TourView/README.md

 * As a user, I want to be able to search a certain place by name/description/address
 * As a user, I want to be able to see a list of locations and their rating
 * As a user, I want to be able to see details about the place, such as address, phone number, schedule, menu, etc...
-* As a user, I want to be able to see photos of the place to get an idea about the location and the ambiance.
+* As a user, I want to be able to see photos of the places to get an idea about the location and the ambiance.
 * As an user, I want to be able to give feedback to the place by both rating and commenting to help others pick the right place.
 * As a user, I want to be able to read others’ reviews to get an idea about the place.
 * As a user, I want to be able to delete or edit my review to keep it up to date.